Pickleball Hand Signals—How to Use Them

 1. The Switch

-It is used when one player wants their partner to switch sides with them while they’re playing a point (or rally).
+This signal is used when one player wants their partner to switch sides with them while they’re playing a point (or rally).
+It also helps to keep track of who is playing where, ensuring that everyone gets equal time on both sides.

 2. The Stay